NI-Measurement-Plug-Ins/class-d-amplifier/README.md

 - Load resistors

 ## Software Installation
+(*This section is if you only want to use the pre-compiled plug-ins.
+If you want to open the source code, go to [software development](docs/sw-dev.md).*)
 Install from NI Package Manager:
 - NI RIO (2024 Q1 or greater)
 - NI DAQmx (2024 Q1 or greater)